 Her work has received numerous awards including a Webby Award for net.art, the Peabody Award, the Gracie Allen award for Women in Media, the Online News Association’s award for Best Use of Multimedia, the Batten Award for Innovation, as well as the National Press Club Award.
 Her work has been supported by grants from the NEA, NEH, Creative Capital, New York State Council of the Arts, and the New York Foundation of the Arts among others.

 Alison is on the faculty of the School of Visual Arts' Design for Social Innovation MA Program (DSI) and has taught in the art department at City College, at New York University’s Interactive Telecommunications Program (ITP), and Parsons The New School.
 She has conducted workshops on multimedia storytelling and guest lectured at the Sundance Film Festival, Montreal Film Festival, IDFA in Amsterdam.
 She has a B.A. from Connecticut College, an M.F.A. from Hunter College, a Masters in Interactive Telecommunications from New York University, and was an artist in the Whitney Museum Independent Study Program.
-She is a 2017 TED Resident.
+She was a 2017 TED Resident and gave a TED Talk about the history of young women’s incarceration.
 Alison lives with her husband, Gilles Peress and their two daughters in Brooklyn, NY